MansurPro/MansurPro/README.md

   <li><a href="https://github.com/MansurPro/Movie-Website">Movie Website</a> - A Netflix-like movie website built with Django</li>
   <li><a href="https://github.com/MansurPro/walmart_dataset">Walmart Dataset Analysis</a> - Data analysis and sales prediction model for Walmart</li>
   <li><a href="https://github.com/MansurPro/gym_exercises">Gym Exercises Web App</a> - An interactive app for fitness enthusiasts built with React and Firebase</li>
+  <li><a href="https://shareme-sm.netlify.app/">Social App</a> - A Pinterest-like social platform built with Sanity for the backend and React for the front-end</li>
 </ul>

 <h2>📊 GitHub Stats</h2>